dotnet/orleans/src/Documentation/index.md

 ### Persistence

 Orleans provides a simple persistence model which ensures that state is available to a grain before requests are processed and that consistency is maintained.
 Grains can have multiple named persistent data objects, for example, one called "profile" for a user's profile and one called "inventory" for their inventory.
 This state can be stored in any storage system.
 For example, profile data may be stored in one database and inventory in another.
 While a grain is running, this state is kept in memory so that read requests can be served without accessing storage.
 When the grain updates its state, a `state.WriteStateAsync()` call ensures that the backing store is updated for durability and consistency.
 For more information, see the [Grain Persistence](grains/grain_persistence/index.md) documentation.

 ### Distributed ACID Transactions

 In addition to the simple persistence model described above, grains can have *transactional state*.
 Multiple grains can participate in [ACID](https://en.wikipedia.org/wiki/ACID) transactions together regardless of where their state is ultimately stored.
 Transactions in Orleans are distributed and decentralized (there is no central transaction manager or transaction coordinator) and have [serializable isolation](https://en.wikipedia.org/wiki/Isolation_(database_systems)#Isolation_levels).
 For more information on transactions in Orleans, see the [documentation](grains/transactions.md) and the [Microsoft Research technical report](https://www.microsoft.com/en-us/research/publication/transactions-distributed-actors-cloud-2/).

 ### Streams

 Streams help developers to process series of data items in near-real time.
 Streams in Orleans are *managed*: streams do not need to be created or registered before a grain or client publishes to a stream or subscribes to a stream.
 This allows for greater decoupling of stream producers and consumers from each other and from the infrastructure.
 Stream processing is reliable: grains can store checkpoints (cursors) and reset to a stored checkpoint during activation or at any point afterwards.
 Streams supports batch delivery of messages to consumers to improve efficiency and recovery performance.
 Streams are backed by queueing services such as Azure Event Hubs, Amazon Kinesis, and others.
 An arbitrary number of streams can be multiplexed onto a smaller number of queues and the responsibility for processing these queues is balanced evently across the cluster.

 ### Timers &amp; Reminders

 Reminders are a durable scheduling mechanism for grains.
 They can be used to ensure that some action is completed at a future point even if the grain is not currently activated at that time.
 Timers are the non-durable counterpart to reminders and can be used for high-frequency events which do not require reliability.
 For more information, see the [Timers and Reminders](grains/timers_and_reminders.md) documentation.

 ### Flexible Grain Placement

 When a grain is activated in Orleans, the runtime decides which server (silo) to activate that grain on.
 This is called grain placement.
 The placement process in Orleans is fully configurable: developers can choose from a set of out-of-the-box placement policies such as random, prefer-local, and load-based, or custom logic can be configured.
 This allows for full flexibility in deciding where grains are created.
 For example, grains can be placed on a server close to resources which they need to operate on or other grains which they communicate with.
+For more information see the [Grain Placement](grains/grain_placement.md) documentation.

 ### Grain Versioning &amp; Heterogeneous Clusters